jrcauthen/jrcauthen.github.io/projects/proj-1.md

 {% include image.html image="projects/proj-1/hists.png" %}

-The histograms of the variables aren’t very normal – only the temperature is normal – so let’s impute the missing values with the columns median value.
+The histograms of the variables aren’t very normal – only the pressure is normal – so let’s impute the missing values with the columns median value.
 I’ll be using scikit-learn’s SimpleImputer class for this task.

 ```
 from sklearn.impute import SimpleImputer